Cornsugarkenyan978/kuma-theme-cyber-neon/README.md

 # Cyber Neon for Uptime-Kuma (tested up to 2.2.0)

-This theme comes in two variants, the standard 3-wide that is not very dense and a compacted 4-wide variant!
+This theme comes in three variants, the standard 3-wide, now in darkmode also that is not very dense and a compacted 4-wide variant!
 Choose whatever flavor you like.
-If there are any issues please let me know.
-If you want group titles centered read below.
+If there are any issues or you want darkmode compact since that was me messing around please let me know.

 ## IMPORTANT
 Since this removes the default icon and title text from view, set your desired site icon and title to what you want in navbar prior to applying it! then you can move forward to the next steps.